What is critical thinking?

 Critical thinking is a skill that helps you analyse facts carefully and objectively before coming to a conclusion.

-Critical thinking skills require learning actively and processing ideas rationally at work, school, and in your everyday life.
+These abilities require approaching ideas rationally at work, school, and in your everyday life.

 Being a critical thinker also involves:

-- evaluating sources such as data, research, and other available information before making a decision
+- carefully evaluating sources such as data and research before making a decision

-- considering the accuracy and reliability of your information
+- considering how accurate and reliable your information is

 - being open to different views and opinions